Path-Check/eddsa-jxt-sdk.js/README.md

-# Verifiable QR SDK for BBS+ on JSON-XT Credentials
+# Verifiable QR SDK for EDDSA on JSON-XT Credentials

 JavaScript Implementation of W3C Verifiable QR Credentials with EDDSA and minimization to a QR code with [JSON-XT](https://jsonxt.io/).